b-fg/b-fg/README.md

 I am also a co-developer of [WaterLily.jl](https://github.com/WaterLily-jl/WaterLily.jl), a popular CFD solver written in Julia.

 Find more details on my personal [webpage](https://b-fg.github.io/).
-Some addition info about me:
+Some additional info about me:
 - 🎓 My PhD involved the development of a machine-learning turbulence model to reproduce 3D turbulence in 2D simulations
 - 🌱 Mainly developing in Julia, Python, and Fortran!
 - 💬 Contact me for collaborations, help, suggestions: b.font at tudelft dot nl